DipuBarua/next-hero-with-api/README.md

 - NextAuth | Setup Credentials Email Provider.
 - Get NextAuth Session data in client & server components.(navbar,about page)
 - Integrate Authentication and register with email password (in api route)
+- Sign-in with email and password | with using middleware token.